-Advancing the Common Good in Chattanooga for 90 Years
+Advancing the Common Good in Chattanooga since 1922

-United Way of Greater Chattanooga was founded 90 years ago in 1922, as part of a movement that, this year, is celebrating 125 years of improving lives and communities.
+United Way of Greater Chattanooga was founded in 1922, as part of a movement with a history of more than 125 years of improving lives and communities.

 Like historic photos?
 Click here.